asishrs/hello-kubeless/README.md

 Invoke the function using `task call`.
 You can see _Hello world!_ in the output.

+Expose the function as a `http` trigger `task expose`

 Let's create some load.
-Run `wrk -t5 -c50 -d300s http://localhost:8080/api/v1/namespaces/default/services/hello-go:http-function-port/proxy/` to generate the load.
+Run `wrk -t10 -c100 -d3m --latency http://localhost:8081/hello` to generate the load.

-As the load on the function increase the CPU utilization goes beyond 70% metric threshold and kubeless scaling will start creating more pods (up to 4).
+As the load on the function increase the CPU utilization goes beyond 70% metric threshold and kubeless scaling will start creating more pods.

 You can watch the overall CPU using `kubectl get hpa -w`